 Some commands are reserved to ensure that a legacy or alternate source device command is allowed without affect.
-This allows legacy software to issue some commands that are not relevant for the current generation S25FL512S device with the assurance these commands do not cause some unexpected action.
+This allows legacy software to issue some commands that are not relevant for the current generation FL-S Family with the assurance these commands do not cause some unexpected action.